-Lebanon’s Central Bank governor defends his role amid crisis
+Lebanon’s central bank governor defends his role amid crisis

 Diab urged Salameh to speak openly to the public about the financial crisis, hinting that the governor has intentionally engineered the crash of the pound.

-Salameh rejected the accusations, saying Wednesday there was nothing opaque and that he had handed over requested information to the prime minister on April 20.
-He said that while it was true that the Central Bank has financed the government, it is the government that spent the funds.
+Salameh rejected the accusations, saying Wednesday there was nothing hidden and that he had previously handed over requested information to the prime minister.
+He said that while it was true that the central bank has financed the government, it is the government that spent the funds and owes the bank billions of dollars.

+“To say otherwise is defamation that aims to mislead public opinion and make it believe that the governor is solely responsible for the monetary policy in order to reinforce the systematic campaign targeting him personally,” he said.

-The Central Bank currently has 20 billion dollars in reserves, Salameh said and reassured the Lebanese that their bank deposits were safe and that the state would not intervene to take a cut of their money to cover its debts.
+The central bank had as of last week $20.8 billion in reserves, Salameh said, and reassured the Lebanese that their bank deposits were safe.
+He said he is against taking a cut from depositors’ accounts to cover bank debt, saying such a policy currently debated among experts would scare depositors and turn any future ones away.
+Other politicians have also rejected the suggestion of a “hair cut.”

 The Lebanese pound has been on a downward trajectory for weeks amid a worsening liquidity crunch and an economic slump.
 But it appeared to be in a free fall over the last few days, selling as low as 4,000 pounds to the dollar, down from a fixed peg of 1,500 pounds to the dollar in place for 30 years.